Wandalen/wTools/module/move/benchkit/spec.md

 ### 12. Lessons Learned Reference

 **CRITICAL**: All development decisions for benchkit are based on real-world experience from unilang and strs_tools benchmarking work.
-The complete set of requirements, anti-patterns, and lessons learned is documented in [`recommendations.md`](recommendations.md).
+The complete set of requirements, anti-patterns, and mandatory standards is documented in [`usage.md`](usage.md).

 **Key lessons that shaped benchkit design:**